sabio-engineering/cookbook-dvelp/guides/code-management/git.md

 * Vulnerability identification
 * Share learnings and techniques within the team

-We should always have our code reviewed before deployment.
+We should always have our code reviewed and approved before deployment.
 Exceptions should be rare but may be made in circumstances where the change is only trivial (e.g. copy change), or a hot-fix is required and no one else is available to do the review.
 In these scenarios the code should still be reviewed as soon as possible.

 If you've created more than one commit, use interactive rebase to squash them into cohesive commits with good messages: